-Toolbar Buttons Descriptions K) Undo : Cancels the most recent change applied to the model layout by the Toolbar and reverts the layout state to the one prior to this change.
+Toolbar Buttons Descriptions 87 Undo : Cancels the most recent change applied to the model layout by the Toolbar and reverts the layout state to the one prior to this change.
 Can undo up to three changes.

-Toolbar Buttons Descriptions nst.
-Reroute : Reroutes lines to enhance model readability.
-If lines are selected, only those lines are rerouted.
+Toolbar Buttons Descriptions Reroute: Reroutes lines to enhance model readability. 莊 If lines are selected, only those lines are rerouted.
 Otherwise all lines in the model are rerouted.
-Auto Layout: Relocates blocks and reroutes lines to enhance model readability. ¥i Auto Layout.
-Relocates blocks and relocites lines to enhance model readability. ø Add Terms: Calls on the xlAddTerms function to add sources and sinks to the current model in focus.
+Auto Layout: Relocates blocks and reroutes lines to enhance model readability. ¥i ø Add Terms: Calls on the xlAddTerms function to add sources and sinks to the current model in focus.
 System Generator blocks are sourced with a System Generator constant block, while Simulink blocks are sourced with a Simulink constant block.
-Terminators are used as sinks. ?
-Help: Opens this document.
-1 ▶ 518 Zoom : Allows you to get either a closer view of a portion of the Simulink model or a wider view of the model depending on the position of the slider or the value of the zoom factor.
+Terminators are used as sinks.
+Help: Opens this document. ? ◆ ▶ 518 Zoom : Allows you to get either a closer view of a portion of the Simulink model or a wider view of the model depending on the position of the slider or the value of the zoom factor.
 You can either position the slider or edit the Zoom Factor.
 The Zoom Factor is limited to be between 5 and 1000.